•

 Collection

-The Ben Uri collections span over 120 years and is composed of some 440 artists from 44 countries, of which 60% are émigrés and 29% are women.
-We have defined the 900 strong collections into two categories: Pre-eminent; some 100 works which are protected in perpetuity within a separate legal trust; and the remainder in Core.
+The Ben Uri collections span over 120 years and is composed of some 400 artists from 40 countries, of which 60% are émigrés and 29% are women.
+We have defined the 1000 strong collections into two categories: Pre-eminent; some 100 works which are protected in perpetuity within a separate legal trust; and the remainder in Core.
 Since 2002, the commitment to building the Collection within carefully crafted and qualitative criteria has led to world-class additions by artists including Frank Auerbach, David Bomberg, Marc Chagall, Jacob Epstein, Eva Frankfurther, Mark Gertler, George Grosz, Dora Holzhandler, Josef Herman, Peter Howson, Edith Kiss, Emmanuel Levy, Max Liebermann, Marie-Louise von Motesiczky, Jacqueline Nicholls, Orovida Pissarro, Kurt Schwitters, Chaïm Soutine, Alfred Wolmark, and Clare Winsten.
-None of these acquisitions would have been possible without the greatly appreciated financial support of Art Fund, National Lottery Heritage Fund, ACE/V&A Purchase Grant Fund and like-minded philanthropists.
+Many of these acquisitions would have been possible without the greatly appreciated financial support of Art Fund, National Lottery Heritage Fund, ACE/V&A Purchase Grant Fund and like-minded philanthropists.

 Ben Uri Collection website